 ICC Arbitration is a neutral and globally trusted way to effectively resolve disputes and deliver enforceable awards in virtually all belt and road countries, including China.

-Make the ICC International Court of Arbitration your first choice for commercial disputes arising along the Belt and Road.
+Make the ICC International Court of Arbitration and ICC International Centre for ADR your first choices for commercial disputes along the Belt and Road.